Lujain-DS/workforce-demand-forecasting/README.md

 - Lower feature engineering requirements
 - Relatively low computational complexity

+Although SARIMA performed better overall, the backtesting results showed that structural changes can significantly affect both point forecasts and uncertainty estimates.

 ## Final Forecast

 The selected SARIMA model was retrained on the complete historical dataset and used to generate a **30-day workforce demand forecast** with **95% prediction intervals**.

+The forecast preserves the strong weekly seasonal pattern observed in the historical data.

+## Limitations and Future Work

+The main limitation of this project is the structural break observed in April 2025, which reduced forecasting accuracy and interval calibration.

+Future improvements could include:

+- Comparing expanding-window and rolling-window backtesting
+- Adding a seasonal-naive baseline
+- Evaluating exponential smoothing models such as Holt-Winters / ETS
+- Comparing Prophet and sktime forecasting approaches
+- Evaluating quantile forecasts using pinball loss
+- Exploring conformal prediction for better-calibrated uncertainty intervals
+- Refactoring repeated backtesting logic into shared reusable functions

 ## Technologies